General Policies and Procedures

 Students who fail the comprehensive examination shall be given one additional opportunity to pass.
 Students should meet immediately with their faculty advisers or designated personnel to review weaknesses of their performances, and prescribed programs of study should be designed to help students prepare for the second examination.
 After students have made substantial progress in the additional work prescribed by the department, students will be allowed to retake the comprehensive examinations.
 Students will be required to notify the College of Graduate Studies of the exam date and repay the comprehensive examination fee.
 Students who fail a second comprehensive examination are subject to academic dismissal.

 Graduate students have six years to complete their degree programs.
 Should graduate students not enroll in courses during the fall or spring semesters, students will be considered inactive.
-If students are deemed inactive and wish to register for courses, they must complete a reinstatement form available at www.bridgew.edu/COGS/forms.cfm or by calling 508.531.1300 or by Fax to 508.531.6162.
-This policy is designed to ensure appropriate academic advising and counseling for all graduate students enrolled in degree programs as well as nondegree students.
+If students are deemed inactive and wish to register for courses, they must complete a reinstatement form available at www.bridgew.edu/COGS/forms.cfm or by calling 508.531.1300.
+The completed form may be submitted by Fax to 508.531.6162.
+This policy is designed to ensure appropriate academic advising and counseling for all graduate students enrolled in degree programs including non-degree students.

 Course Drops and Adds